tolgahanakca/lecto-api/README.md

 #### Direct Registration

-Firstly, [sign up to our Lecto Translation API Dashboard](https://dashboard.lecto.ai/docs).
-After signing up, you'll get access to your Personal API Key, which you can use to access our API right away.
-We provide a limited free trial for you to try out our API, after which you can subscribe to one of our generous [Pricing Plans](https://dashboard.lecto.ai/pricing).
-Our lowest pricing plan starts at just US\$1.99/month for 1 million translated characters per month.
+Firstly, [sign up to the Lecto Translation API Dashboard](https://dashboard.lecto.ai/docs).
+After signing up, you'll get access to your Personal API Key, which you can use to access the API right away.
+We provide a limited free trial for you to try out our API, after which you can subscribe to one of our [Pricing Plans](https://dashboard.lecto.ai/pricing).
+The lowest pricing plan starts at just US\$1.99/month for 1 million translated characters per month.

 You must send your API Key as the value of the header `X-API-Key`.